 Not only can you expect world-class service, but you also can:

-To learn more about IRAs, schedule a time to meet with your local financial advisor.
+To learn more about IRAs in general or discuss holding your IRA at Edward Jones, schedule a conversation with your local financial advisor.

 *Early withdrawals are subject to ordinary income tax and a 10% penalty if you take a distribution before reaching age 59½.